Labfox/Cours/docs/english/main.md

 Tom took a picture with a Schrek thing, it was approximately 38 degrees Celsius, visited some LA beaches, swam in the pacific ocean, visited hollywood, gone shopping, posted 200 pictures;he feels happy.

+Last summer, Tom went to Los Angeles.
+It was brilliant !
+Most days he spent time at the beach and he went swimming in the Pacific Ocean.
+It was really exciting, because he visited Hollywood and the movie studios.
+He also walked down Sunset Boulevard and he took photos of the palm trees.
+He saw Schreck's star on the walk of fame.
+He posted zillions of photos and he took 23 photos of himself standing next to a palm tree.
+It was 100 degrees Farenheit (=37.7 degrees Celsius).
+Finally he bought a shirt which is very colorful.